apache/apisix/docs/en/latest/plugins/traffic-split.md

 hello 1980
 ```

-### Custom Release
+### Custom release

-Multiple `vars` rules can be set in `match`.
-Multiple expressions in `vars` have an `and` relationship, and multiple `vars` rules have an `or` relationship; as long as one of the vars is required If the rule passes, the entire `match` passes.
+You can also make custom releases by configuring rules and setting weights.

-**Example 1: Only one `vars` rule is configured, and multiple expressions in `vars` are in the relationship of `and`.
-In `weighted_upstreams`, the traffic is divided into 3:2 according to the value of `weight`, of which only the part of the `weight` value represents the proportion of upstream on the `route`.
-When `match` fails to pass, all traffic will only hit the upstream on the route.**
+In the example below, only one `vars` rule is configured and the multiple expressions in the rule have an AND relationship.
+The weights are configured in 3:2 ratio and traffic not matching the `vars` will be redirected to the Upstream configured on the Route.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '